bartenbach/bartenbach/README.md

 🖊️ I occasionally write blog posts, but there isn't a specific topic or format.
 Posts can be found on my website at https://bartenbach.io

+🌲 I am currently operating a Solana validator and stake pool focused on animal welfare and environmental preservation: https://pumpkinspool.eco

 📫 You can reach me at [blakebartenbach@gmail.com](mailto:blakebartenbach@gmail.com)
 <!-- /discord/:serverId img.shields.io has discord links -->
 ![](https://visitor-badge.glitch.me/badge?page_id=bartenbach.bartenbach)